02 February 2012

 Appearance: Bats often display characteristics peculiar to their species, for example the long-eared bat has unusually lengthy ears.
 In Britain, the most common bats have a small body, short legs, fairly narrow wings and a short tail.
 Colours vary from colony to colony, but ears and muzzle are dark and body hair a shade between orange-brown and grey-brown

 Size: Again, this is dependent on species.
-Pipistrelle bats measure 3-5cm with a wingspan between 19-25cm.
+Pipistrelle bats measure 3-5cm with a wingspan of 19-25cm.
 The greater horseshoe bat and the noctule bat have a wingspan up to 38cm

 Weight: 3-9g (Pipistrelle)